ankitgtron/Self-Projects/StackOverflowTagPredictor/readme.md

     g)Use SnowballStemmer to stem the words

- 5. Apply Logistic Regression with OneVsRest Classifier
+ 5. Apply Logistic Regression with One Vs Rest Classifier

       a)accuracy : 0.081965